Concrete Meters: A Limited Indicator of Concrete Moisture

 However, professionals need concrete moisture testing in order to assess the slab’s moisture gradient, its level of MC inside the slab.
 There is approximately twice as much water in a concrete slab than is necessary for the chemical process of hydration to occur.
 This additional water is there strictly as “water of convenience” for placement and finishing.
 Once poured, concrete slabs need time to dry in order for this excess moisture to dissipate.
 Time is a key ingredient for a successful concrete drying process.

 Water vapor migration can change the drying timeline due to relative humidity (RH) within the slab but is also affected by ambient RH and temperature that influence conditions at the slab surface.
 When ambient RH is high, water vapor cannot evaporate as quickly from the slab surface; when ambient RH is low, water vapor dissipates into the environment much more quickly.
 Either scenario will affect the rate at which moisture can move up through the slab gradient.
-So only a concrete moisture test which addresses moisture conditions at optimal slab depth can truly indicate the status of concrete dryness.
+So only a concrete moisture test which addresses MC at optimal slab depth can truly indicate the status of concrete dryness.

-Concrete flooring failure is more likely to occur when contractors presume slab dryness and mistakenly seal in moisture with a floor covering.
+Concrete flooring failure is more likely to occur when contractors presume slab dryness and mistakenly seal in MC with a floor covering.
 Put simply, the water has nowhere to go and cannot evaporate.
 This can lead to substandard floor performance, adhesive breakdown and (at worst) total floor failure.

 Timing Rules of Thumb

 Nonetheless, contractors do need a general sense of how much time to allow for successful concrete drying.
-Several pounds of moisture must evaporate from every square foot of a slab in order to safely install floor coverings.
-Generally, industry needs to allow one month of concrete drying time for every inch of slab thickness.
+Several pounds of MC must evaporate from every square foot of a slab in order to safely install floor coverings.
+Generally, the industry needs to allow one month of concrete drying time for every inch of slab thickness.
 But a realistic schedule does not move forward until RH testing shows the slab is ready for the specified application.